 “The institutions that we are focusing on are those that shape people’s lives and beliefs, and that are motivated to do something different.”

 S: What do you think is the key area in the audit that needs to be explored and tackled?
 And is CoDE doing anything in that area presently?

 JN: I have two responses to this.
 In terms of the data that the Race Disparity Audit is revealing, education appears to be crucial.
 One of the things CoDE is doing is developing its work in relation to education and higher education.
 It is vital to examine the ways in which ethnic inequalities emerge in the educational system and how this relates to crucial stages in the life course where ethnic inequalities are established.
 But I think perhaps more important is what the Race Disparity Audit can’t tell us, and that’s more about how racism operates in our society.
 The Race Disparity Audit can see the products of racism, but it can’t tell us the mechanisms, so what we need to do is really focus on the processes of racism, how they operate.

 S: What’s next for CoDE?

 JN: The direction we are moving in relates to our intentions to try and achieve change.
 We have documented inequalities very thoroughly, we have documented how those have emerged over the last 40-50 years, and we’ve begun to understand the processes that are driving these inequalities.
-What we intend to do next is to focus on key institutions within our society and try to look at how inequalities are generated within these institutions, and how institutional process and practices might be adapted to produce better outcomes.
+We intend to focus on key institutions within our society and how inequalities are generated within these institutions.
+Also, how institutional process and practices might be adapted to produce better outcomes.
 The reason for doing this is that if we can get institutions to operate differently, then outcomes for ethnic minorities can change quite dramatically, we can achieve change.